Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Introduction

-However, taking $\beta\downarrow 0$ shows that \eqref{eq:stab_conj} is not possible.
-Indeed, take $\mu=f\pi_T$ with $f$ as in \eqref{eq:equality_Wu_intro}, so that $\mu$ is at best $0$-log-concave.
-Then, as $\beta\downarrow 0$, the left-hand side of \eqref{eq:stab_conj} vanishes (since $f$ is an equality case of Wu's inequality), while the right-hand side diverges.
+The answer is negative: let $\mu=f\pi_T$ with $f(k)=e^{ak+b}$ as in \eqref{eq:equality_Wu_intro}, so that $\mu$ is $\frac{1}{Te^a}$-log-concave.
+Then the left-hand side of \eqref{eq:stab_conj} vanishes (since $f$ is an equality case of Wu's inequality), but the right-hand side is strictly positive, which is impossible. \end{remark}